-Okay, maybe it’s not the best time of year for you to move personally speaking, especially if you live in a colder climate that leaves you fighting with frigid temperatures and possible snow in the middle of your move.
-But, financially speaking, a move during this time of year will fetch lower monthly rent, saving upwards of $200 per month.
+Okay, maybe it’s not the best time of year for you to move, especially if you live in a colder climate that leaves you fighting with frigid temperatures and possible snow in the middle of your move.
+But, financially speaking, activity during this time of year will fetch lower monthly rent, saving upwards of $200 per month.
 Most everyone else chooses to move during warmer months.
 For families, moves are made when the kids are not in school, just after the school year, or right before school starts.
 You may hate making a move in the middle of winter, but your wallet will thank you.

 moving in summer.
 Everyone and their brother wait to move to a new place until the summer season because the weather during this time of year is warm, and it’s the time of year school is not in session.
 So naturally, you face more competition when apartment hunting.
-Landlords take advantage of this and hike up the advertised monthly rent depending on the size of the apartment.
+Landlords take advantage of this and hike up the advertised monthly rent depending on the apartment’s size.
 During the winter, apartment seeker numbers are at their lowest, so landlords lower advertised monthly rent to attract prospective renters.

-During the summer your options will naturally decrease, meaning you may need to compromise significantly on your apartment wish list.
-This problem is especially evident in more populated areas where apartments go quick enough as it is.
-If you’ve got a wish list you’d hate to compromise on, wait until winter to go hunting for our new home, if you can.
+Your options will naturally decrease during the summer, meaning you may need to compromise significantly on your apartment wish list.
+This problem is especially evident in more populated areas where apartments go quickly enough as it is.
+If you’ve got a wish list you’d hate to compromise on, wait until winter to hunt for our new home, if you can.
 While considering the best time of year to move, consider other factors that may present an opportunity worth taking, such as new builds with grand opening rental rates or complexes developed in less developed areas.